Duncan McArthur: Biography

 Sources vary as to McArthur's exact birthdate.
 It has been given as January 14, 1772, or June 14, 1772.
 He was born to Scottish immigrants in Dutchess County in the Province of New York, McArthur grew up in western Pennsylvania and later moved to Kentucky, where he was employed as an Indian ranger.

 McArthur and his friend Alexander McGuffey volunteered in 1790 at Fort Pitt for expeditions against Native Americans during the Northwest Indian War, serving as a scout under Generals Josiah Harmar and Anthony Wayne.
 McArthur obtained a position with Nathaniel Massie in 1793, and worked with Massie on a surveying expedition in the Northwest Territory.
 In 1796, he worked with Massie to lay out the new town of Chillicothe, Ohio, which was to become the state capital in 1803.
 McArthur moved across the Ohio River in 1797 to Chillicothe, where he gained wealth by his land speculations in the Northwest Territory.

-Career in the War of 1812

 McArthur was elected to the United States House of Representatives from Ohio's 3rd congressional district while serving in the state militia during the War of 1812.
 He never qualified for office as he preferred to continue serving in the military.

-Using deception in the First American Invasion of Canada

-He was appointed colonel of Ohio volunteers and was second-in-command to General William Hull at Fort Detroit.
-In July 1812, General William Hull was at Fort Detroit as the British fortified a defensive position across the Detroit River in Windsor, Ontario.
-Hull decided to move the British to Fort Malden, further away from Detroit, so that he could seize the defenses in Windsor.
-To implement his plan, Hull resorted to deception, which began when his troops collected all the boats and canoes they could find.
-On 11 July 1812, Hull sent some boats down the river to Springwells, south of Detroit, in full view of the British.
-At the same time, the American regiment commanded by Duncan McArthur marched from Detroit to Springwells, also observed by the British.

-With the British now anticipating an American crossing south of Detroit, a second American force moved north in the dark until they reached Bloody Run, a crossing point a mile and a half north of Fort Detroit and opposite the Ontario town of Sandwich.
-Finding no activity at Springwells, the British believed the Americans had already crossed the river and marched on Fort Malden.
-Assuming Fort Malden was vulnerable, the British troops in Sandwich marched south, and in the morning the Americans at Bloody Run crossed to Sandwich unopposed.
-After landing in Sandwich, the Americans then marched from Sandwich to Windsor and seized the British defensive works.